-Distribution of population aged 15 and older by highest educational attainment, % 2010
+Distribution of population aged 15 and older by highest educational attainment, %

 Figure 4 shows the educational attainment of the population in the Russian regions of Murmansk and Arkhangelsk (including Nenets Autonomous Okrug) and the Northwestern Federal District.
 Classification of educational level differs in the Russian and Nordic BIN due to reasons of comparability; all educational levels in Russia were classified into three major groups(4).
-The data is only available for r 2010 when a population census took place.
+The data is only available for year 2010 when a population census took place.
+The biggest group was upper secondary education holders at 47% of males and females in Arkhangelsk, in Murmansk 41% of females and 44% of males.
+Murmansk and Arkhangelsk regions lagged behind the Northwestern Federal District average in tertiary education attaintment.
+In Arkhangelsk, 19% of female and 16% of males had tertiary education, in Murmansk 23% of females and 19% of males had tertiary education as their highest qualification.